Rock Radio Heaven (N)

 Also known as: Diamond Jim

-Stations: WRSU Rutgers University, WPAZ Pottstown, Pa., WHTG Eatontown, N.J., WATR Waterbury, Conn., WAVZ New Haven, Conn., WDRC Hartford, Conn., WFIL, WCAU-FM, WUSL, WOGL-FM, WPEN-AM Philadelphia, WABC, WHN, WPIX-FM New York, CHUM Toronto, WDAE Tampa, Fla., WARX-FM Hagerstown, Md., WILW-FM Wildwood, N.J.
+Stations: WRSU Rutgers University, WPAZ Pottstown, Pennsylvania, WHTG Eatontown, New Jersey, WATR Waterbury, Connecticut, WAVZ New Haven, Connecticut, WDRC Hartford, Connecticut, WFIL, WCAU-FM, WUSL, WOGL-FM, WPEN-AM Philadelphia, WABC, WHN, WPIX-FM New York, CHUM Toronto, WDAE Tampa, Florida, WARX-FM Hagerstown, Maryland, WILW-FM Wildwood, New Jersey

 Notes: Originally studied at Rutgers for a journalism degree.
 Was the only deejay to do air shifts at both WABC and CHUM.
 Died of lung cancer.